Uran Botobekov: Career

-From 1990 to 1993, he worked as a correspondent, and as the head of the Department of social and political issues at the weekly "Kyrgyzstan Madaniyati" (The Culture of Kyrgyzstan) newspaper, then deputy editor of the educational newspaper "Kut Bilim", in Bishkek.
+From 1990 to 1993, he worked as a correspondent, and as the head of the Department of Social and Political Issues at the weekly "Kyrgyzstan Madaniyati" (The Culture of Kyrgyzstan) newspaper, then deputy editor of the educational newspaper "Kut Bilim", in Bishkek.
 In 1994, he worked as the head of the Press service of the Parliament of Kyrgyzstan.

 In November 1994, he joined the diplomatic service.
 From 1994 to 1996, he worked as the head of the Information and Analytical Department at the Ministry of Foreign Affairs of the Kyrgyz Republic.
 From 1996 to 1998, he worked as the first secretary at the Kyrgyz Embassy in Ukraine.
-From 1999 to 2000, he worked as the main expert of the International Institute for Strategic Studies under the President of the Kyrgyz Republic.
+From 1999 to 2000, he worked as the main expert at the International Institute for Strategic Studies under the President of the Kyrgyz Republic.

-From 2000 to 2001, he worked as a freelance analyst based in Bishkek, contributing to the international organization "Internews" (USA), the Carnegie Centre in Moscow (USA) and the Institute for War and Peace Reporting (UK).
-In 2001, he was invited to work at the Administration of the President the Kyrgyz Republic.
+From 2000 to 2001, he worked as a freelance analyst based in Bishkek, contributing to the international organization "Internews" (USA), the Carnegie Centre in Moscow (USA), and the Institute for War and Peace Reporting (UK).
+In 2001, he was invited to work in the Administration of the President of the Kyrgyz Republic.

-Then he led the President's press service, Askar Akayev, until 2003.
-From 2003 to 2005, he worked as Advisor to the Kyrgyz Ambassador in Turkey.
-From 2006 to 2008, he worked as the head of State Policy Department at the Agency for Civil Service Affairs of the Kyrgyz Republic.
+He then led the President's press service, Askar Akayev, until 2003.
+From 2003 to 2005, he worked as the Advisor to the Kyrgyz Ambassador in Turkey.
+From 2006 to 2008, he worked as the head of the State Policy Department at the Agency for Civil Service Affairs of the Kyrgyz Republic.

 From 2008 to 2010, he worked as deputy director of Organization and Control of Work at the Presidential Administration of the Kyrgyz Republic.

-Starting from the beginning of 2016 he became a contributing writer at The Diplomat, an expert on Political Islam in the Central Asia and the Middle East.
+From the beginning of 2016 he became a contributing writer at The Diplomat as an expert on Political Islam in Central Asia and the Middle East.

-From 2007 till 2009, Uran Botobekov was a research associate at the Institute of Philosophy and Political and Legal Studies at the National Academy of Sciences.
+From 2007 to 2009, Uran Botobekov was a research associate at the Institute of Philosophy and Political and Legal Studies at the National Academy of Sciences.

-From 2010 till 2012, he worked as a Scientific Secretary of the President of the National Academy of Sciences.
+From 2010 to 2012, he worked as a Scientific Secretary to the President of the National Academy of Sciences.

 In 2011, he successfully defended his PhD thesis in Political Science, "The Political Aspects of Islamic Radicalism in Central Asia".

-Since 2016, Uran Botobekov worked as an Expert on Radical Islam, Independent Analyst Author and Scientific Researcher, Contributor Writer of Modern Diplomacy.
+Since 2016, Uran Botobekov worked as an Expert on Radical Islam, Independent Analyst Author, Scientific Researcher, and Contributor Writer of Modern Diplomacy.

-In December 2017 he was elected as a Member of the Advisory Board of The Modern Diplomacy, the think-tank platform.
+In December 2017 he was elected as a Member of the advisory board of The Modern Diplomacy, a think-tank platform.

 His scientific research focuses on the radical ideology of Sunni Wahhabism in Central Asia and the Middle East, as well as the Salafi-Jihadi movements underpinning such groups as al Qaeda and the Islamic State.

-Uran Botobekov's book "Think like Jihadist: Anatomy of Central Asian Salafi groups' has been published by the Modern Diplomacy Platform in May 2019.
+Uran Botobekov's book "Think like Jihadist: Anatomy of Central Asian Salafi groups' was published by the Modern Diplomacy Platform in May 2019.